RoboGR00t/YellowCracker/README.md

 Made to generate passwords for a specific target

 !
-I HOPE TO FIND IT USEFUL !
+I HOPE TO FIND IT USEFULL !

 # Install